 Turn the electricity back on or relight the pilot light.
 You will need to wait an hour or so before you will have reliable hot water again.

 Look for leaks around the drain valve.
 If you have some, you may be able to put a cap on the valve to stop the leak.
 If that doesn’t work, you may want to replace the valve entirely.

 Water Heater Help in Santa Cruz

 And that’s how to drain a hot water heater!
 If you run into any problems or you don’t have time to tackle this project yourself, call us at Rosenthal Plumbing.
-Our experts will get your water heater flushed fast!Call Rosenthal Plumbing for water heater help!
+Our expert plumbers will get your water heater flushed fast!Call Rosenthal Plumbing For Help Now!